SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 even be used to host interactive dashboards running on live data for use in demos or presentations.

-All aspects of creating, using, and modifying interactive sessions on Renkulab are covered on the pages that follow:
+All aspects of creating, using, and modifying interactive sessions on RenkuLab are covered on the pages that follow:

 .. toctree::